-Russian ballet and opera are a must-do while visiting Russia if you want to experience the local culture at its very best.
+Russian ballet and opera are a must-see while visiting Russia if you want to experience the local culture at its very best.
 Find out where to go with our recommendations!

 There are so many options to soak up the country’s unrivaled dance culture.
 Russia is famous worldwide for its Russian ballet show.
 Every traveler who plans to visit the city of St Petersburg, as well as other Russian cities, should really watch the ballet and opera evenings, even if they are not avid fans, or have never seen one.

 Personally speaking, attending one of the many ballets and opera performances offered weekly can be the highlight of your Russian vacation.
 Over the past years Anastasia and I, have attended different Russian ballet shows, and each time it turned out to be an unforgettable experience.

 There are several theaters in St Petersburg where anyone can enjoy the timeless classic ballets known and loved throughout the world, such as The Swan Lake and The Sleeping beauty, or The Nutcracker and Spartacus, or La Bayadere, as well as other ballets like Giselle and Cinderella.
 Moreover, when going to attend one of the ballet or opera performances running in the city you are sure to enjoy not only the show but also the extraordinary architecture and elegant interiors of the historical theaters, which have become an attraction themselves.

 Address: Ul.
 Galermaya, 33 | St Petersburg 190000, Russia | Phone: +7 812 312-39-82

 Located in the beautiful Baron Von Dervis mansion the St Petersburg Chamber Opera Company features many world-class soloists accompanied by an outstanding orchestra.
 The company has deservedly won many prestigious prizes and many of the talented soloists are Honoured Artists of Russia.
 The repertoire includes the finest classical Russian and Western European operas covering every operatic genre from comic opera and opera-buffa to musical drama and pieces by contemporary composers.
 If you go, take time to enjoy the beautiful interior decorations of the mansion too.